um-pdavila/acs_docs/docs/pegasus/soft/r.rst

 R packages
 ----------

+Confirm that your R package's pre-requisites are met, either in your local environment or as a module on the cluster.
+You will need to load any cluster modules that are pre-requisites, and install locally any other pre-requisites.
+See :ref:`Pegasus Cluster Software Installation <4-install>` for help with complex requirements.

 From the R prompt, install any R package to your personal R library with the standard ``install.package()`` R command.
 Choose ``y`` when asked about using a personal library, and ``y`` again if asked to create one.